-This week, 93% of adults reported they had now either received at least one dose of a coronavirus (COVID-19) vaccine or would be likely (very or fairly likely) to have a vaccine if offered; this is similar to that reported last week (94%) and includes adults who have accepted and are waiting to receive one.
+This week, 94% of adults reported they had now either received at least one dose of a coronavirus (COVID-19) vaccine or would be likely (very or fairly likely) to have a vaccine if offered.
+This is the same as last week, and includes adults who have accepted and are waiting to receive one.